 We are committed to establishing and maintaining a work environment in which all individuals are respected and treated with dignity.
 We have a zero tolerance for discrimination or harassment in the workplace or any other work-related environment which governs all terms, conditions and actions related to employment.
 We prohibit all harassment, including verbal, written, or electronic dissemination of materials which are offensive or disparaging of others based on race, color, national origin, citizenship, religion, gender, sexual orientation, marital status, age, or any other category, whether the harassment is directed at a subordinate, co-worker, supervisor, customer, agent, guest, contractor or vendor.
 We recognize that discrimination can be indirect or unintentional and therefore strive to create awareness and educate our people in order to develop and maintain a truly inclusive and high performing culture.
+Our initiatives include mandatory training sessions for select employees on unconscious bias, diversity & inclusion, workplace harassment, reporting and non-retaliation, supplemented by awareness posters defining the characteristics of a truly inclusive workplace culture.

 We respect labor rights as described in the fundamental conventions of the International Labor Organization, including freedom of association and collective bargaining as well as freedom from forced and compulsory labor, child labor and discrimination in respect of employment and occupation.
-We are committed to respecting and protecting labor rights as well as fundamental human rights as described in the UN Guiding Principles on Business and Human Rights, both in our internal business as well as those of our business partners, suppliers, customers and others who are directly affected by our activities.
+We are committed to respecting and protecting labor rights as well as fundamental human rights as described in the United Nation's guiding principles on business and human rights, both in our internal business as well as those of our business partners, suppliers, customers and others who are directly affected by our activities.
 We are committed to important issues such as non-discrimination, the right to privacy, employment contracts, protection against harassment and management-employee collaboration.
 We engage with the relevant employee representative groups, which operate in certain jurisdictions, and encourage active ongoing dialogue to ensure alignment of our collective interests.
+In 2023, we published our first transparency act statement reflecting the outcomes of salient human rights assessment we conducted in 2022.
+The statement outlines our commitment to human rights, the diligence processes, actions taken, and future plans.
+Further, in 2023, we launched a comprehensive human rights training for our global shore-based and identified offshore employees.
+This training equips them with the knowledge and skills to identify and respond to potential adverse human rights issues and risks across our operations.